ts-dev-101/Dev-express/README.md

+### DEV EXPRESS V1 XC2024
+**Web server**

+- Using this software you can locally host your website created with PHP or HTML.
+- This software will find apache2, MySQL, php and phpmyadmin.
+- Dev Express comes with its browser, which can be phpMyAdmin or localhost browsers at a button.
+- It portable web server For which it can be run and killed from different places.
+It can be copied and pasted into other folders.
+- It is also very easy to install.
+- It can be used instead of any web server.

+**Install Dev Express v1 XC2024.**
+  - The setup file needs to be run.
+  - Click next.
+  - You have to select the path of installation
+  - Then select everyone and click on Next
+  - Next install Dev Express

 **First open**

 -The first open will take a while.
 1 mint
--If you have software named _[RMS](shahedtech-ts-dev.netlify.app)_ So finish the installation of the software with yes and Then finish the installation of the software with yes and if not then finish with no. Not then finish with no.
+-If you have a software named _[RMS](shahedtech-ts-dev.netlify.app)_ So finish the installation of the software with yes and Then finish the installation of the software with yes and if not then finish with no. Not then finish with no.

 ![Screenshot (38)](https://github.com/user-attachments/assets/0d1145ee-2ff4-4886-ad13-a6b7e492b9a4)